 Today, the politics of identity is threatening to tear both our nation and the Church asunder.
 Politicians, pundits, propagandists, professors, and, yes, even pastors serve as proponents of identity politics, increasing and expanding the destruction it engenders.
 Indeed, rather than bringing unity and clarity to human relationships, our identity politics is fomenting division, misunderstanding, confusion, and even hatred.
 The racial escalations that followed the Ferguson and Baltimore tragedies; the media’s irresponsible and inflammatory hype and insinuations surrounding the church arsons in recent days; the elevation of sexual orientation to a position of primacy in defining identity; the argument that a person who is genetically male may legitimately self-identify as female, or that a person who is genetically female may legitimately self-identify as male (cf. Genesis 1:27) — all of these reflect the division, confusion, and destructiveness attendant to an obsession with identity politics.

 It saddens me that rather than offering the clarity, unity, freedom and peace that grounding our identity in Jesus brings, the Church in America instead has largely adopted our culture’s destructive and divisive mindset — it continues to divide itself along denominational/theological lines, along ethnic and racial lines, and even along gender and political lines:

-- Baptists and Reformed Christians continue to deride Pentecostals as theologically shallow-minded, and Pentecostals continue to dismiss Baptists and Reformed Christians as unspiritual.
+- Baptists and Reformed Christians continue to deride Pentecostals as theologically shallow, and Pentecostals continue to dismiss Baptists and Reformed Christians as unspiritual.